zeng-dong/dot-netting/Readings/Projects/Angular.md

 - add: Installs an Angular library to an Angular application.
 - completion: Enables auto-complete for Angular CLI commands through the terminal.
 - update: Updates an Angular application to the latest Angular version

+# model project
+ng new model
+cd into it
+ng serve